UPDATED SEPTEMBER 27, 2013: Coach Tom here. We’ll announce our 2014 TRI 101 schedule on November 1, 2013.

 For more information, please contact Tom.

-For the past five-years, every session has SOLD OUT!
+For the past seven-years, every session has SOLD OUT!

 How far is a Sprint Triathlon?